yuejoyceliu/yueliu96.github.io/source/_posts/Out-of-Field-Proposal.md

 - a monomeric membrane-spanning $\alpha$-helix is expected to undergo rapid uniaxial diffusion in the membrane, while a highly oligomerized peptide or a peptide that contains an extended segment on the membrane surface is expected to be immobilized
 - MPER-TMD trimer is insensitive to the peptide concentration

+### Result

+- The umbrella-like structural topology is held together by the trimeric membrane-spanning TMD stalk, while the MPER fans out on the membrane surface
+- PE increases $\beta$-sheet structure to 50%
+- low peptide/lipid: monomer; high: trimer
+- longer bilayer: trimer
+- trimer formation forvored by high pH

 ### Question
 - inconsistent and contradictory structural information abounds in the literature about the C-terminal membrane-interaction region of gp41
 - difficulty of crystallizing and solubilizaing the MPER-TMD, most structural studies of this functionally important domain were carried out using either only MPER or only TMD